FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/.
 2. At first, select a light extra Firefox theme: hamburger menu > Customize > Themes.
 The theme Silky Blue can be downloaded from the Firefox Themes site.
 3. Type `about:config` in the Firefox address bar and press Enter.
 Search for `toolkit.legacyUserProfileCustomizations.stylesheets`.
 If there is such a rule, check that it's set to `true`.
-If not, continue with the installation.
+If no such rule, simply continue with the installation.

 Installation
 ------------
 1. Type <code>about:support</code> in Firefox's address bar and press Enter.
 2. On the appearing page, you will see 'Profile folder' in the left column.
 Click 'Open folder'.
-3. In the appearing window, at the top, click 'New folder'.
+3. In the appearing window, right-click and click 'New folder'.
 Give the folder the name <code>chrome</code>.
-4. Copy or move the CSS file to that folder.
+4. Move the downloaded and unzipped userChrome.css file to that folder.
 5. Close & restart Firefox and enjoy your new interface. :-)